2014 FIFA World Cup: Technologies

-In order to avoid ghost goals, the 2014 World Cup introduced goal-line technology following successful trials at among others 2013 Confederations Cup.
+In order to avoid ghost goals, the 2014 World Cup introduced goal-line technology following successful trials at, among other competitions, the 2013 Confederations Cup.
 The chosen Goal Control system featured 14 high speed cameras, 7 directed to each of the goals.
 Data were sent to the central image-processing centre, where a virtual representation of the ball was output on a widescreen to confirm the goal.
 The referee was equipped with a watch which vibrated and displayed a signal upon a goal.
 France's second goal in their group game against Honduras was the first time goal-line technology was needed to confirm that a goal should be given.

 Following successful trials, FIFA approved the use of vanishing spray by the referees for the first time at a World Cup Finals.
 The water-based spray, which disappears within minutes of application, can be used to mark a ten-yard line for the defending team during a free kick and also to draw where the ball is to be placed for a free kick.

 The Adidas Brazuca was the official match ball of the 2014 FIFA World Cup and was supplied by Forward Sports of Sialkot, Pakistan.
 Adidas created a new design of ball after criticisms of the Adidas Jabulani used in the previous World Cup.
 The number of panels was reduced to six, with the panels being thermally bonded.
 This created a ball with increased consistency and aerodynamics compared to its predecessor.
 Furthermore, Adidas underwent an extensive testing process lasting more than two years to produce a ball that would meet the approval of football professionals.